MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 #### Obtaining the appxupload file that you submit to the store

-The **Create App Packages** wizard generates an appxupload file that you can submit to the Windows Store but the wizard won't automatically generate one if you've [extended](desktop-to-uwp-extend.md) your desktop application by adding a C#, C++, or VB.NET-based Universal Windows Platform project to the packaged solution.
+The **Create App Packages** wizard generates an appxupload file that you can submit to the Microsoft Store but the wizard won't automatically generate one if you've [extended](desktop-to-uwp-extend.md) your desktop application by adding a C#, C++, or VB.NET-based Universal Windows Platform project to the packaged solution.
 In that case, you'll have to manually create the appxupload file.
 Here's how.

 1. Create a new zip archive to include the generated appxsym and appxbundle from the \_Test folder.